mmonkey/dice-tower/README.md

 ### Known Issues

-Currently, there is a [known issue](https://github.com/lcosmin/boardgamegeek/issues/67) with one of the dependancies of this repository.
+Currently, there is a [known issue](https://github.com/lcosmin/boardgamegeek/issues/67) with one of the dependencies of this repository.
 [The fix](https://github.com/lcosmin/boardgamegeek/pull/68) must be manually applied for things to work correctly.